vyfor/cord.nvim/.github/wiki/Troubleshooting.md

 ### Rich Presence timer is stuck at 00:00
 - This issue is usually resolved by syncing your system date and timezone

+### Using Discord in browser
+- Discord doesn't expose the IPC pipe when running in the browser.
+Luckily, you can use [arrpc](https://github.com/OpenAsar/arrpc) to create a bridge and send presence updates

 ### Running inside WSL
 - WSL doesn't expose Windows pipes by default.
 In order to do so, install [socat](https://www.kali.org/tools/socat) and [npiperelay](https://github.com/jstarks/npiperelay/), then alias nvim to expose the pipe as done in this [guide](https://gist.github.com/mousebyte/af45cbecaf0028ea78d0c882c477644a#aliasing-nvim):